tobychui/arozos/README.md

 #### Overview

-ArOZ Online System is only tested on Debian Jessie and Debian Buster.
-Before installing the ArOZ Online System, you need to install necessary software package as shown in the [Prerequisites](#Prerequisites) section.
+ArOZ Online System was on Debian Jessie and Debian Buster trials only.
+Before installing the ArOZ Online System, you need to install the necessary software packages as shown in the [Prerequisites](#Prerequisites) section.

 #### Configuring PHP

-ArOZ Online is not compatiable with the default PHP settings.
+ArOZ is not compatiable with the default PHP settings.

 Edit `php.ini` to increase the max file upload size setting.
 On Debian systems, the `php.ini` file can usually be found in `/etc/php/{php-version}/apache2/php.ini`.
 Change these two lines below as follows:
 ```